Oilers Gameday: Vs. Senators

-The Edmonton Oilers have a chance to erase the bad taste left in their mouth a week ago tonight when they dropped their third straight game against the Toronto Maple Leafs.
-Tonight, the Oilers have a chance to win their third straight game as they play host to the Ottawa Senators at Rogers Place.
-A win would push the Oilers to .500 (3-3-0) on their current seven-game homestand.
+Just nine days after being swept in a three-game miniseries by the Toronto Maple Leafs, the Edmonton Oilers can return the favor by sweeping the Ottawa Senators for their fourth straight victory tonight at Rogers Place.
+Its the seventh and final game of a seven-game homestand that so far has seen the Oilers go 3-3-0.

-This is the sixth of nine meetings this season between the Oilers and the Senators, who will conclude their three-game series on Friday night at Rogers Place.
-The sides will meet again on April 7th and 9th in the Canadian capital to end the season series.
+This is the seventh of nine meetings between the Oilers and Senators this season, who will meet twice in Ottawa in April.
+The Oilers are 6-0-0 against the Senators this season, the only team in the North Division they have yet to lose to.
+This opens a back-to-back set for the Oilers, who will be in Vancouver tomorrow night.

-Matt Murray gets the go for the Senators, while Mike Smith gets the start for the Oilers.
+Matt Murray gets the nod for the Senators, while Mike Smith gets the start for the Oilers.

 Keys To The Game: